colinkiama/UWP-Twitter-iOS-Splash-Screen-Recreation/README.md

 # UWP-Twitter-iOS-Splash-Screen-Recreation
-Shows how to get the same splash screen animation as the Twitter iOS app in your app!
+Shows how to get the similar splash screen animation as the Twitter iOS app in your app!

 ![Application Demo](img/twitterIOSSplashRecreation.gif)